Geometrical sets with forbidden configurations: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Fernando de Oliveira Filho, Lucas Slot and Frank Vallentin for many helpful discussions.
-We also thank F. de Oliveira Filho and F. Vallentin for several suggestions which improved the presentation of this paper.
+We also thank the anonymous reviewer, Fernando de Oliveira Filho, and Frank Vallentin for several suggestions which improved the presentation of this paper.

-This work is supported by the European Union’s EU Framework Programme for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie Actions Grant Agreement No 764759 (MINOA).
+This work was carried out while the author was a PhD student at the University of Cologne.
+It was supported by the European Union’s EU Framework Programme for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie Actions Grant Agreement No 764759 (MINOA), and by the Dutch Research Council (NWO) as part of the NETWORKS programme (grant no. 024.002.003).

 \Addresses